 Market (inc Car Boot)

-The Car Boot Sale in Eastleigh Town Centre will be postponed until further notice.
+The Market and Car Boot Sale in Eastleigh Town Centre will be closed until further notice.

 Mercury Library and Community Hub, Hamble